 Our personal favorite is Frankenmuth.
-Frankenmuth is a vacation town in Saginaw.
+Frankenmuth is a vacation town just south of Saginaw.
 Here you will find the largest Christmas store in the world.
 You will also be thrilled with the festivities.
 Check out the experienced guide before you go to avoid missing out.

 Visit the Frozen Waterfalls

 The fantastic winter wonderland isn’t complete until you visit Michigan’s spectacular frozen waterfalls.
 Then, when temperatures drop in the winter, the falls freeze over, allowing you to see a fairytale setting.

 The best place to explore is Alger County, specifically the Hiawatha National Forest and Pictured Rocks National Lakeshore in the Upper Peninsula.

 There you will find more than 15 frozen waterfalls.
 This unique phenomenon takes place every winter.
 So if you visit Michigan in the winter, you will have a chance to see it.

 If you are a bit of a winter hiker, it’s worth checking out the Eben Ice Caves just south of Au Train in the Upper Peninsula.
 This ice formation grows enormous as water seeps from deep springs.
 Some folks bring gear to climb the ice.

 Another great way to explore Michigan’s winter landscape is winter biking.
 This activity is suitable for pretty much anyone who can ride a bike.
 You can easily explore beautiful landscapes like the Deep Lake Trail and the Noquemanon Trail Network on a fat bike.

 More than 20 locations around Michigan are perfect for winter biking.
 If you are into winter sports, biking in the snow is necessary.